johmca/IBM-Watson-Developer-Certification-Study-Guide/README.md

 ]

-1. Based on a set of domain-specific source documents, the team creates a type system that defines entity types and relation types for the information of interest to the application that will use the model.
+1. Based on a set of domain-specific source documents, the team creates a type system that defines **entity types **and **relation types **for the information of interest to the application that will use the model e.g. for car accident reports manufacturers and models may be entities and manufactures/ manufactured by could be a relation.

-2. A group of two or more human annotators annotate a small set of source documents to label words that represent entity types, words that represent relation types between entity mentions, and to identify coreferences of entity types.
+2. A group of two or more human annotators annotate a small set of source documents to label words that represent entity types, words that represent relation types between entity mentions, and to identify co-references of entity types.
 Any inconsistencies in annotation are resolved, and one set of optimally annotated documents is built, which forms the ground truth.

-3. The ground truth is used to train a model.
+3. The ground truth (well understood dataset) is used to train a model.

-4. The trained model is used to find entities, relations, and coreferences in new, never-seen-before documents.
+4. The trained model is used to find entities, relations, and co-references in new, never-seen-before documents.

+I**ntegrations of WKS with other Watson Services**

-Deliver meaningful insights to users by deploying a trained model in other Watson cloud-based offerings and cognitive solutions.
+We can then deliver meaningful insights to users by deploying the model trained for a particular domain via other Watson cloud-based offerings and cognitive solutions such as Watson NLU or Watson Explorer.

-Watson services integration

-Share domain artifacts and models between IBM Watson Knowledge Studio and other Watson services.

-Use Watson Knowledge Studio to perform the following tasks: - Bootstrap annotation by using the AlchemyLanguage entity extraction service to automatically find and annotate entities in your documents.
+We can also bootstrap annotation by using the AlchemyLanguage (Now NLU) entity extraction service (traine don general purpose new domain) to automatically find and annotate entities in your documents as a quick start to builging a custom classifier.
 When human annotators begin to annotate the documents, they can see the annotations that were already made by the service and can review and add to them.
-See Pre-annotating documents with IBM AlchemyLanguage for details. - Import industry-specific dictionaries that you downloaded from IBM® Bluemix® Analytics Exchange. - Import analyzed documents that are in UIMA CAS XMI format.
-For example, you can import UIMA CAS XMI files that were exported from IBM Watson Explorer content analytics collections or IBM Watson Explorer Content Analytics Studio. - Deploy a trained model to use with the AlchemyLanguage service. - Export a trained model to use in IBM Watson Explorer.
+See Pre-annotating documents with IBM AlchemyLanguage for details.

+We could also import industry-specific dictionaries that you downloaded from IBM® Bluemix® Analytics Exchange.

+We can import analyzed documents that are in UIMA CAS XMI format.
+For example, you can import UIMA CAS XMI files that were exported from IBM Watson Explorer content analytics collections or IBM Watson Explorer Content Analytics Studio.

+Deploy a trained model to use with the AlchemyLanguage service (now NLU).

+Export a trained model to use in IBM Watson Explorer.

 ### 1.9.
 Define Intents and Classes.

--   The Natural Language Classifier service available via WDC, enables clustering or classification based on some measure of inherent similarity or distance given the input data.
+-   The **Natural Language Classifier **service available via WDC, enables clustering or classification based on some measure of inherent similarity or distance given the input data.
 Such clustering is known as intents or classes.